kubernetes/kubernetes/docs/proposals/sysctl.md

 ## Design Alternatives and Considerations

-- Each pod has its own network stack that is shared amongs its containers.
+- Each pod has its own network stack that is shared among its containers.
   A privileged side-kick or init container (compare https://github.com/kubernetes/contrib/blob/master/ingress/controllers/nginx/examples/sysctl/change-proc-values-rc.yaml#L80) is able to set `net.*` sysctls.